tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 Settlement is the point at which YieldLoop forces reality.

 Nothing that occurs during execution is considered final until settlement completes.
-No balance, gain, or loss is recognized as real unless it survives this process.
+No balance change, trade outcome, or reward is recognized as real unless it survives this process.

+YieldLoop enforces finality without forcing liquidation.

+**Profit is recognized only when value is realized into the designated settlement asset at or before settlement.**
+**Positions remaining open at cycle end are recorded as inventory, not as gains or losses, and do not affect profit verification.**

 This section defines how profit is determined, how zero outcomes occur, and why finality is absolute.

-Profit is recognized only when value is realized into the designated settlement asset at or before settlement.

-Positions remaining open at cycle end are recorded as inventory, not as gains or losses, and do not affect profit verification.

 ---